GroestlCoin/electrum-grs-server/HOWTO.md

 ### Step 12.
 Test the Electrum-grs server

-We will assume you have a working Electru-grsm client, a wallet, and some transactions history.
+We will assume you have a working Electrum-GRS client, a wallet, and some transactions history.
 You should start the client and click on the green checkmark (last button on the right of the status bar) to open the Server selection window.
 If your server is public, you should see it in the list